 PART III – LETTERS OF RECOMMENDATION

 Each applicant must submit letters of recommendation from two individuals who know of the applicant’s progressive activities.
 The letters can be from university faculty or advisors, activists, organizational leaders, politicians, or others who are familiar with the applicant’s perspectives and activities.

 PART IV FINANCIAL INFORMATION

 In addition to completing the information requested in the application, the applicant must upload a copy of the Student Aid Report (SAR).
 If the SAR is not available when the application is submitted, the Free Application For Student Aid (FAFSA) should be submitted with the application and the SAR sent immediately upon receipt.
-Applicants who are not eligible for US federal financial aid should completely fill out and submit a FAFSA worksheet.
-Applications which do not include the SAR, or a completed FAFSA if not eligible for US federal aid, will not be considered.
+Applicants who are not eligible for US federal financial aid should fill out and submit a FAFSA worksheet.
+Applications which do not include the SAR if eligible for US Federal Aid, or a completed FAFSA worksheet if not eligible for US federal aid, will not be considered.

 The Fund requires information on parents or guardians assets even if they do not provide support for the applicant’s education and living expenses.
 The applicant must explain if parents or guardians have sufficient assets to defray educational and living expenses but are not doing so.

 Provide your living expenses for 12 months, even if you will be attending school for only part of that period.
 Modify the number of months if an expense does not apply for a full year (e.g., if you do not pay for housing over the summer).
 Many schools have breakdowns of their charges and the area living costs on their financial aid web sites, which can be an aid in completing this section.